Donkey Derby Day 2022

 Little girl on farm

 Since they first took up residency at the beginning of the 21st century, the donkeys have been part of the Cripple Creek community.
 There is a level of respect for these friendly animals as they wander throughout the town, including no honking and allowing them to move about the community safely.
-Each year they are checked by a veterinarian and farrier before being set loose in the little old mining town.
+They are checked by a veterinarian and farrier each year before being set loose in the little old mining town.

 Stay and Play at Triple Crown Casinos